fededev01/Learn-Python/docs/ch00_index.md

 # Index
 In this page you can find the index of the course.
+Click on the argument that you want learn
 ### Main page
 If you want go to the main page, click [here](https://fededev01.github.io/Learn-Python)